squeek502/VeganOption/README.md

 - Sunflower Seeds can be crafted into Sunflower Oil (Sunflower Seeds + Weighted Pressure Plate + Bottle)
 - Sunflower Oil can be smelted into Vegetable Wax in a furnace
 - Resin can be smelted into Rosin in a furnace
-- Vegetable Oil Ink can be crafted from Sunflower Oil + Rosin + Vegetable Wax + Charcoal
+- Black Vegetable Oil Ink can be crafted from Sunflower Oil + Rosin + Vegetable Wax + Charcoal
-- Vegetable Oil Ink is a 1:1 alternative to Ink Sacs
+- Black Vegetable Oil Ink is a 1:1 alternative to Ink Sacs

 ### Building